-These guidelines are taken from and follow as closely as possible the Collection Development Guidelines for Virginia Commonwealth University Libraries (VCU).
+The guidelines contained within this document are adapted from the Collection Development Guidelines for Virginia Commonwealth University Libraries.
 VCUarts Qatar Librarians appreciate the excellent Collection Management planning model provided by VCU Libraries.
-Differences in the VCUarts Qatar Library policy guidelines reflect the VCUarts Qatar curriculum and the distinct needs of the local environment.
-This document will be reviewed on an annual basis.
+Differences in the VCUarts Qatar Art and Design Library policy guidelines reflect the VCUarts Qatar curriculum and the distinct needs of the local campus and environment.

 Related policies, documents, and missions: